Combs, Causality and Contractions in Atomic Markov Categories: Atomic Markov Categories

 \begin{definition} An object $W$ of a Markov category is called \emph{cancellable} if $\del_W \otimes f_1 = \del_W \otimes f_2$ implies $f_1 = f_2$.
 We call the Markov category \emph{cancellative} if every object $W$ is cancellable. \end{definition} This condition is called \emph{normality} in \cite{HoughtonLarsen2021}.
 In practical examples, most objects are cancellable, for example any object that admits a state $I \to W$.
 In $\finstoch$ and $\borelstoch$, every object except $W=\emptyset$ is cancellable.
-We may formally consider sub-Markov categories $\finstoch^*, \borelstoch^*$ on non-empty objects, or simply assume cancellability on the fly when needed.
-We will go with the latter approach.
+We may formally restrict our attention to sub-Markov categories $\finstoch^*, \borelstoch^*$ on non-empty objects, or simply assume cancellability when needed.

 \begin{lemma} In an atomic Markov category, we have for all $f_1,f_2 : X \to W$ and $g_1,g_2 : W \otimes X \otimes W \to Y$ that